tausif-islam-sheik/tausif-islam-sheik/README.md

 I’m a Full-Stack Developer based in Dhaka, Bangladesh, passionate about building scalable, efficient, and user-focused web applications.
 I enjoy working across the entire development lifecycle—from designing intuitive frontends to developing robust backend systems and APIs.

-I primarily work with modern technologies including **Next.js, React.js, TypeScript, Node.js, Express.js, and PostgreSQL**, enabling me to build fast, reliable, and production-ready applications.
+I primarily work with modern technologies including **Next.js, TypeScript, Go, Node.js, Express.js, and PostgreSQL**, enabling me to build fast, reliable, and production-ready applications.

 With a strong focus on clean code, performance optimization, and best practices, I aim to deliver high-quality solutions that solve real-world problems.
 I’m continuously learning, exploring new tools, and collaborating with others to create impactful digital experiences.